 These courses aim to give you the opportunity to:

-On completion of this module, students should be able to demonstrate:
+On completion of this course, you should be able to demonstrate:

 This course is aimed at anyone who wishes to learn how to make an acoustic guitar using hand tools.
 It is not necessary to have previous musical instrument making or wood working experience.
 This course welcomes both the more experienced wood worker and the complete beginner.
 Ultimately what is essential is the desire to learn the skills to be able to build your own guitar by hand.

-"Amazing experience at The Cass.
+"Amazing experience at the School of Art, Architecture and Design.
 Nick Pyall has a wealth of experience and is open to any quirky idea that you throw at him.
 He is one of the best and most inspiring tutors I have had as a student and this just adds up to a wonderful course."

 "The course was excellent.
 I was impressed by how much of it is done by hand and I truly felt I was getting a thorough learning experience.
 We had an excellent teacher."

 "The course was very informative and enjoyable.
 A very pleasant atmosphere."

 "The experience and patience of the tutor was of great help to me as I was coming from a basic level of knowledge of woodworking principles.
 I feel I've learned a great deal in a short amount of time and am looking forward to taking that new-found knowledge and confidence further with the next level of the course."